In a Hurry? Here’s the Short Version

 Read more:

-What Microblading Actually Is (and Isn’t)
+What Microblading Actually Is (and Isn’t) and Why We Offer The Best Microblading in London

 Microblading is a form of semi-permanent makeup for the eyebrows.
 Using a very fine manual tool and pigment, we create tiny hair-like strokes in the upper layers of the skin to mimic natural brow hairs and build a fuller, more defined shape.